-Coach Sion Brinn enters his tenth season with the Indian River State College swimming and diving programs after successfully leading both teams to the past nine NJCAA National Championship titles.
+Coach Sion Brinn enters his eleventh season with the Indian River State College swimming and diving programs after successfully leading both teams to the past ten NJCAA National Championship titles.

 Brinn brings a unique perspective to Indian River’s program as he was part of its history having been on the team in 1991-1993.
 As an athlete at “THE RIVER”, Brinn knows first-hand what it takes to earn a National Title.
 He is able to relate to the sacrifices made each day and can relate to the time and dedication each athlete must put in to assure the streak of championships at Indian River continues.